Handsfasting, was a tradition form of marriage or religious rite of passage for people in Scotland until the

-Traditionally, the handsfasting ceremony, lasts one year and a day, sometimes termed as a "celtic engagement" ceremony, for others it is a marriage ceremony.
-After the one year and a day, if the couple have performed this as an "Engagement" they then may get married.
+ceremony, for others it is a marriage ceremony.
+After the one year and a day, if the couple have performed this as an "Engagement"

 If used as a marriage ceremony, couples may stay together or go their separate ways, with no guilt.